 Glencore clearly cannot be trusted to cut its harmful pollution without a strong and enforceable cap on emissions.
+With a strong Safeguard Mechanism, big multinationals like Glencore will have to pull their weight in cutting Australia's emissions.

-Inpex Holdings Australia
+7. Inpex Holdings Australia

-Emissions: 20.5 million tonnes CO2 since 2018 equivalent to those of 1 million Australians in a year
+Emissions: 20.5 million tonnes CO2 since 2018 - equivalent to those of 1 million Australians in a year